blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 #### Objects

-The value of a Property Type can also be an object which is itself defined through Property Types which can additionally be marked as:

-- being an array
-- being required
+A Property Type can also have an object made up of other properties as its value.
+These properties are defined by using Property Types, where when using one it's also possible to define:

+- that there is a list of properties
+  - that the list has a minimum amount of values
+  - that the list has a maximum amount of values
+- that a property is **required**

 The key of the property value is the Property Type URI, as shown in the following examples.